IEQLab/pcs_database/README.md

 2. **Where the data are stored and published**:
    The data are stored and published through this GitHub repository, which is managed by the IEQ Lab at the University of Sydney.
 The repository is publicly accessible.

+# Contact
+If you have any questions or requests regarding the PCS database, please contact:
+- **Akihisa Nomoto** (monyo323232@gmail.com)

 # Other Information
 There is [an example PCS database](data/pcs_database_example.csv)